ybizeul/ontap-extend-snaplock-expiry/README.md

 In the example above, any snapshots with the `slc_5min` snapmirror label will have their snaplock expiration time set to `create_time + 3600s`

+It is recommended to do a first run with `-s` argument to get an idea of what would be performed beforehand.